BlipOnNobodysRadar/blind-lora-ranker/README.md

 # Blind LoRA Elo Ranker

-A web application that lets you rank AI-generated images blindly, reducing visual bias while testing different LoRA (LoRA: Low-Rank Adaptation) model variations on the same prompt.
-By employing an Elo rating system, you can objectively compare images and their underlying LoRA models.

-**Why "Blind"?** Because you rate images without knowing which LoRA they came from, ensuring a fair and unbiased ranking.
-Over time, the Elo ratings reveal which images (and LoRAs) consistently perform better, helping you refine and select the best models.
+## What is this?

+A simple web app that helps you rank AI-generated images using blind comparisons.
+It removes the bias that comes from knowing which model created an image by:

+- Having you compare images without seeing their metadata
+- Using an Elo rating system (like in chess) to rank both images and models
+- Extracting LoRA model information from image metadata for automated analysis

+Works with both AI-generated images containing LoRA metadata and regular images.

+## How it helps

+When comparing images generated with different LoRA models (low-rank adaptation models for Stable Diffusion), it's easy to be influenced by knowing which model made which image.
+This tool addresses that problem through blind testing.

+After enough comparisons, the system will show you:

+- Which LoRAs produced images you consistently preferred
+- The relative difference in performance between models (as Elo points)
+- Which specific images scored highest in your rankings

+## Practical uses

+This tool is particularly useful if you're:

+- **Training your own LoRAs** and need to compare different checkpoints or hyperparameter settings
+- **Testing multiple LoRAs** on the same prompt to see which performs best
+- **Evaluating different models** for specific use cases without name bias
+- **Organizing image collections** by subjective quality with a consistent system

 ## Key Features

-- **Blind Comparison**: Compare image pairs without seeing their associated LoRA models, reducing brand/model bias.
+- **Blind Comparison**: Compare pairs of images without seeing what model produced them
-- **Elo Rating System**: Assigns a chess-like Elo rating to each image, adapting ratings with each comparison.
+- **Elo Rating System**: Uses chess-style Elo ratings that adjust based on win/loss patterns
-- **LoRA Performance Tracking**: Automatically extracts LoRA model details from image metadata to evaluate model-level performance.
+- **LoRA Metadata Extraction**: Automatically pulls model information from image metadata
-- **Multiple Image Subsets**: Organize images into subsets for focused testing scenarios.
+- **Subset Organization**: Group related images for more meaningful comparisons (How you decide to categorize subsets is up to you.
+My preference is for each category to represent images with the same or similar prompts from multiple lora models.)
-- **Progress Tracking**: The UI shows how many matches have been made for reliability.
+- **Progress Tracking**: Shows when you've made enough comparisons for reliable rankings
-- **Export Options**: Download results as CSV files for further analysis.
+- **Export Options**: Download results as CSV files for further analysis (possibly currently bugged)
-- **Correlation & Comparison**: Compare LoRA performance across different subsets and view correlation metrics.
+- **Cross-Subset Analysis**: Compare how models perform across different prompts or scenarios (extremely useful for multi-concept multi-style loras, or to test the generalization capabilities of a lora on multiple prompts)
+- **Overperformance Metric (OPM)**: Tracks how often a LoRA model exceeds the average rating across different subsets, helping identify consistently strong performers rather than models that just excel in one specific scenario

 ## Status

-> **Note**: This is an early-stage personal side project.
-Core functionalities (blind rating, Elo calculation, and LoRA analysis) are stable, but some features, like CSV export and correlation analysis, may have minor bugs.
-The UI is minimal.
+> **Note**: This is a personal side project with a minimal UI.
+The core functions (blind rating, Elo calculation, and LoRA analysis) work reliably, but some features like CSV export and correlation analysis may have minor bugs.

-Use at your own risk and feel free to contribute or adapt it for your own needs.
+Use at your own risk and feel free to contribute or adapt it for your needs.

 ## Prerequisites